Investigating the Types of Total Reduplication in Sirjani Dialect Based on the Framework of Optimality Theory

 1 - Professor of Linguistics, University of Sistan and Baluchistan, Zahedan

-2 - Student of Ph.D in General Linguistics, English Language and Literature Department, Faculty of Literature and Humanities, University of Sistan and Baluchestan, Zahedan, Iran.
+2 - Ph.D Candidate in Linguistics, University of Sistan and Baluchestan, Zahedan, Iran.

 Abstract :

-The present research examines the types of total reduplication processes in Sirjani dialect using a descriptive-analytical approach.
-This description and analysis grounds in Prince and Smolensky's (1993/2004) Optimality Theory, which employs a constraint-based approach to phonology, morphology, and syntax.
-Twenty poorly educated male and female Sirjani speakers aged between 40-65 years were randomly selected for this research.
+The present research investigates the various types of total reduplication processes in Sirjani dialect using a descriptive-analytical approach.
+This description and analysis is based on Prince and Smolensky's (1993/2004) Optimality Theory, which employs a constraint-based approach to phonology, morphology, and syntax.
+Twenty male and female Sirjani speakers (aged 40 to 65) with little formal education were randomly selected for this study.
 Linguistic data were collected from library sources and interviews with Sirjani speakers.
-Then the data were classified and ranked based on the type of processes that take place as the result of the interaction of faithfulness constraints and markedness constraints.
-The research results showed that total reduplication process in this dialect is realized in the forms of: 1) non- added total reduplication and 2) added total reduplication, where the latter, in turn, is used in the forms of 1) medial added total reduplication with the suffix /-ā/, 2) ) medial added total reduplication with interfixes /-ā-/, /-mo-/, /-tā-/, and /-be-/ and 3) final added reduplication.
-Furthermore, the data analysis suggests that to achieve an optimal output, any form of total reduplication manifests its constraints and ranking within the Optimality tableaux.
+The data were then classified and ranked based on the type of processes that occur due to the interaction between faithfulness constraints and markedness constraints.
+The results showed that the total reduplication process in this dialect is realized in two main forms: 1) simple total reduplication and 2) total reduplication with morphological markers.
+The latter, in turn, appears in the following forms: 1) medial augmented total reduplication with the suffix /-ā/, 2) medial augmented total reduplication with the interfixes /-ā-/, /-mo-/, /-tā-/, and /-be-/, and 3) final augmented total reduplication.
+Furthermore, the data analysis indicated that to produce an optimal output, each type of total reduplication exhibits its own specific constraints and ranking in Optimality Theory tableaux.